Think you need to hike with a backpack to enjoy Peru? Nope! We’ve discovered Peru for luxury lovers

-I remember hearing their stories: friends returned from Peru exuberant; cheeks flushed with health from the pure air of the Andes, eyes flashing with enthusiasm for what they’d seen.
+I remember hearing their stories.
+Friends returned from the Sacred Valley in Peru exuberant; cheeks flushed with health from the pure air of the Andes, eyes flashing with enthusiasm for what they’d seen.

-They raved about people who spoke ancient languages and ate strains of produce that hadn’t yet been modified into homogenous, supermarket friendly tastelessness; ubiquitous, dewy eyed alpacas, and of course, a secret city hidden from time in the mists of a cloud forest at high altitude.
+They raved about people who spoke ancient languages and ate strains of produce that hadn’t yet been modified into homogenous, supermarket friendly tastelessness; ubiquitous, dewy eyed alpacas; ancient Inca Trail tours, and of course, a secret city hidden from time in the mists of a cloud forest at high altitude.

 But it turns out all of those marvels were seen after nights spent in…hostels.
 Or worse, tents.
 Sorry, that’s just not for me.